DVF Sets NY Fashion Week Ablaze with Reimagined and New Sultry Animal Prints with Her Spring 2025 Odyssey Collection

 Photo: Courtesy of TOMS, Attendees at the Rock The Vote Teen Vogue X TOMS Event

-This event opened my eyes to a whole new group of passionate activists that are committed to making a difference in our nation.
-I had once solely perceived them as meme-creating, snap-chat happy simplistic youth consumed with finding the perfect selfie.
-Sure, they may engage in these activities on their down-time, as most of us have, but they are laser-focused on championing for causes that are vital to their generation and ours.
+This event opened my eyes to a new group of passionate activists committed to making a difference in our nation.
+I had once solely perceived them as meme-creating, snap-chat, happy, simplistic youth consumed with finding the perfect selfie.
+Sure, they may engage in these activities in their downtime, as most of us have, but they are laser-focused on championing vital causes for their generation and ours.

 Statement Toques: Your Latest Winter Accessory